FrancisMacDonald/ResumeGenerator-GPT/README.md

-# ResumeGenerator-GPT
+# Declarative Resume Generator

-Automated declarative resume generation using artificial intelligence.
+Your resume.
+Defined as code.
+Generated on demand using the power of artificial intelligence.

 ## Features

+- Store resume definitions in YAML files for easy maintenance
 - Automatically generate resumes using ChatGPT
 - Validate existing resumes and provide suggestions for improvement
 - Customize resumes for specific job postings
-- Store resume definitions in YAML files for easy modification

 ## Installation